Time Warner Vs The Walt Disney Co A Pulling The Plug Case Study Solution & Analysis

 5 C's of Marketing

-Collaborations consists of distributors, providers and alliances of NASCAR.
+Collaborations includes suppliers, suppliers and alliances of NASCAR.
 NASCAR used to get pay check of around $15 million annually from Turner Sports.
-NASCAR had to get approval from Turner Sport if it desire to produce its Facebook page, twitter account or even mobile application.
+NASCAR had to get approval from Turner Sport if it desire to develop its Facebook page, twitter account or even mobile application.

-1. Maintaining and establishing Facebook Page.
+1. Developing and Maintaining Facebook Page.

 4. Presenting multiculturalism at occasions.